Bandwidth/api-docs/content/numbers/managingLineFeatures.md

 ### Calling Name Display Update (LIDB)

-The Request to add LIDB information to the TNs in an account is made by a <code class="post">POST</code> request to the `/lidbs` resource associated with an account.
+The Request to add LIDB information to the TNs in an account is made by a POST request to the `/lidbs` resource associated with an account.
 This request contains a set of requests, each one specific to an individual TN on the account.

 ## Directory Listing and Directory Assistance (DLDA)